 At the highest folder nesting level there are only folders.
-Below is a listing of the first entries.
+Below is a partial listing of the first entries.
 The full list includes about 100 folders which is the maximum number of folders I want to to scroll through.
 The content is sometimes re-arranged to keep that limit :

 The listing includes these special attributes :

-Basic – LabVIEW and the National Instruments world -¤- 27 The presence of the -¤- 27 characters indicates there is an organized nested sub folder including 27 folders.
-This concept is a way to avoid having too many folders at the highest nesting level.
+BASE^ LabVIEW and the NI World The presence of the ^ character indicates that this is a sub folder consisting of more subject folders instead of files.
+This concept is a convenient way to avoid having too many folders at the highest nesting level.
 The used special characters ensures that a folder link to a sub folder with additional subjects is listed first.